rebaz88/Heartbeat/README.md

 - javac *.java
 - java RemoteController

+######Open a new terminal navigate to src directory
+- java MainObstacleDetector

-######Open a new terminal navigate to src directory again
+######Open a new terminal navigate to src directory
 - java DroneStarter

 #Usage:

-- Press S in order to switch the drone to move out of the zone
+- Use the arrow keys to move the drone towards the yellow zone(Warning zone).
+- The drone should stop moving when reaching the yellow zone.
-- Press T in order to move the drone again.
-The contrller should not be down
+- Use arrow keys to move the drone again.
-- Terminate the controller
-  - If the drone is out of the zone, it should automatically return to the zone
-  - If the drone is in the zone, it should remain in it is place and an alarm will be shown in the middle of the drone as a big red circle.
+- The MainObstacleDetectore shows it is crash time.